GRIDAPPSD/gridappsd-python/README.md

 pytest
 ```

- __NOTE: the first running the tests will download all of the docker images associated with the [GOSS-GridAPPS-D](http://github.com/GRIDAPPSD/GOSS-GridAPPS-D) repository.
+ ***NOTE: the first running the tests will download all of the docker images associated with the
- may take a while.__
+ [GOSS-GridAPPS-D](http://github.com/GRIDAPPSD/GOSS-GridAPPS-D) repository.
+This process may take some time.***

 ### Running tests created in a new project